Check back as more workshop topics are offered! Or contact me at email@example.com.

 This workshop is an introductory discussion to mental health, and may cover questions like: what is mental health?
 What is the difference between mental health, mental illness, and mental health disorders?
 What is a diagnosis?
 This workshop follows an anti-oppressive approach, understanding that the current discourse on mental health centers the Western medical model, and is also a system targeting a disproportionate number of people of colour and erasure of the health impacts of racism and other oppressions.
 The workshop ends with well-being and self-care practices that take into account political contexts, as well as how to support peers and close ones experiencing mental health struggles.
 (This workshop can be adapted to adolescents).

-A conversation on what racism looks like in a “Canadian” context, including discussions around colonialism and genocide of the Indigenous population and anti-Black racism.
+A conversation on what racism looks like in a “Canadian” or North American context.
 The workshop challenges participants to link micro situations to structural racism (ie. the personal is political).
-Topics include: cultural appropriation, microaggressions, racism in education, mass incarceration, etc. Participants also engage in exercises which tackle how experiences and identities are intersectional, and that race cannot be separated from gender, class, sexual orientation, and ability.
+Topics include: cultural appropriation, microaggressions, racism in education, mass incarceration, etc. Participants also engage in exercises which tackle how experiences and identities are intersectional, and that race cannot be separated from gender, class, sexual orientation, ability, etc.